ArcticLatent/ArcticPrompter-flatpak/README.md

 ## 💡 Usage Tips

 - Start with Qwen2.5 for concise prompts; switch to Llama 3.2 when you want more verbose phrasing.
-- Use Qwen2.5-VL when you have a reference image—then refine the text model output to tighten style or mood.
+- Use Qwen2.5-VL when you have a reference image—drag and drop the image into the app or upload an image by clicking import image.
-- Keep an eye on the thermal monitor; if temps spike, pause generation or swap to the lighter model.
-- For longer video prompts, iterate in smaller chunks to keep responses focused and fast.

 ---